 Our first choice was to find a 2-bedroom condo with a low HOA that would allow us to have the rent cover the mortgage completely.
 Other investors had the same idea and knew where the booming rental markets were, so we were constantly outbid.
 Since our spirits were low from being outbid so many times, we started looking into 1-bedroom condos.
 Most of these properties had outrageous HOA fees or Mello Roos.
 Also, the rent for a 1-bedroom doesn’t cover the mortgage plus more…we would be losing money because of the high HOA.

 After taking a second look at our decision, we came up with a few cons that we overlooked before.

 Cons of an Investment Property

 The places in our price range that were not scooped up by investors were all extremely old, and required a lot of repairs and renovation.
-Secondly, we found a lot of affordable ones in bad neighborhoods (Gangland was actually filmed in one of these areas we looked at).
+So if you do decide to invest in an older home, know how much money you’ll need to put into it.

 Naturally, we had to think of the types of tenants that would be occupying the property.
 Would they short us on rent?
 Would they be more careless with the property and cause more damage?
 This led us to thinking about tenants in general and how a lot of people have disregard for living spaces that are not “theirs.”